Creating Global Edge

 • Destination protocol: protocol of redirection destination

-• Destination hostname: host name of redirection destination
+• Destination host name: host name of redirection destination

 • Destination path: path of redirection destination